 With 'tapes' tweet, Trump evokes Nixon's White House

-For the first time since an Oval Office taping system was removed by President Richard Nixon's chief of staff nearly 44 years ago, a president has hinted that White House conversations might again be secretly recorded.
-If so, President Donald Trump is following a problematic precedent.
+In this Feb.
+16, 1969, file photo, President Richard M. Nixon, is shown at his desk in the White House.
+For the first time since an Oval Office taping system was removed by Nixon's chief of staff nearly 44 years ago, a president has hinted that White House conversations might again be secretly recorded.

 Add your comments below